AEK Athens F.C. in European football: Later years

 The next season found AEK in the second qualifying round of the Europa Conference League, facing Velež Mostar, a relative "unknown" club in Europe.
 The first leg took place at Stadion Grbavica, AEK entered the match well and managed to take an early lead with Ansarifard, but a mistake by Tsintotas brought the quick equalization for Velež.
 AEK looked superior and should have taken the lead again, but a second goal by Ansarifard was wrongly ruled out for offside.
 As time went on, the Bosnians started to increase their performance and eventually made the final 2–1, that put AEK in trouble.
 It was the first season that UEFA approved the proposal to abolish the away goals rule in all their competitions, thus the Greek club needed two goals to qualify at the normal time.
 The rematch from the beginning was a monologue for AEK, but the Bosnians did not leave any free spaces, but in the final minutes of the stoppage time a goal by Mantalos, sent the match went to extra time.
-Without anything changing, the match eventually went to penalty shootout, where, the most humiliating elimination in the European history of AEK took place, as they lost 2–3.
+Without anything changing, the match eventually went to penalty shootout, where one of the most humiliating eliminations in the European history of AEK took place, as they lost 2–3.